h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 one of those [HD](https://en.bitcoin.it/wiki/Deterministic_wallet) wallets.
 This way, to piece together Alice's transaction history, attackers need to tie all of those addresses together to Alice's identity, which is [not impossible](https://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf) but significantly harder.
-In fact, use new address to receive this payment is [a best practice](https://bitcoin.org/en/protect-your-privacy#receive) when using bitcoin.
+In fact, use new address to receive this payment is [a best practice](https://bitcoin.org/en/protect-your-privacy#receive) when using bitcoin, including change addresses.

 #### Stealth address
 In scenarios such as TV or billboard ads, where generating a fresh receiving address is not an option, stealth address might offer a solution.